-The Apple Watch blood oxygen app, available to those with the Apple Watch Series 6, can be used to administer at-home SpO2 readings.
-Similar to finger-based pulse oximeters, Apple's flagship smartwatch can give you a sense of your body's oxygen saturation without you needing to get your blood drawn in a lab.
+The Apple Watch blood oxygen app, available to those with the Apple Watch 6 and Apple Watch 7, can be used to administer at-home SpO2 readings.
+Similar to finger-based pulse oximeters, Apple's flagship smartwatches can give you a sense of your body's oxygen saturation without you needing to get your blood drawn in a lab.

 Many of the best smartwatches also offer blood oxygen readings, but the Apple Watch is the most popular of the bunch.
-And as the Series 6's exclusive feature, you might be wondering how to use the Apple Watch Blood Oxygen app if you've recently acquired Apple's latest flagship.
+As such, you might be wondering how to use the Apple Watch Blood Oxygen app if you've recently acquired Apple's latest flagship.

 Although the Apple Watch earned its category-leading reputation by making things easy, reviewers and users alike have run into some issues with fielding accurate blood oxygen readings.
 We've had more success, but we've also spent several weeks now brushing on Apple's blood oxygen app guidance and understanding which variables impact our readings.